Business Partnerships Platform

-- Regional call (Bangladesh, Nepal, the Philippines, Timor Leste, Tonga) – apply now (closing 4 November 2020)
+- Regional (Bangladesh, Nepal, the Philippines, Timor Leste, Tonga) – closed 4 November 2020

 Receive matched funding

-The BPP matches funding from business for projects that support commercial objectives while:
+The BPP matches funding from business for initiatives that deliver commercial outcomes while:

 Benefit from DFAT's expertise and experience

-The BPP enables businesses to invest in projects in developing countries that deliver both a social and commercial return by enabling them to benefit from DFAT's:
+The BPP enables businesses to invest in initiatives in developing countries that deliver both a social and commercial return by enabling them to benefit from DFAT's:

 - Convening, brokering and influencing abilities in partner countries